pavan-kalyan/pavan-kalyan.github.io/_posts/2020-10-26-Attaching Huge Hard Disks to your Raspberry Pi.markdown

 #### There are a few things that can be done in this case
 - Use an external power supply for the HDD.
 Usually big capacity HDDs come with the requirement of an external power supply.
 But my 4TB WD HDD (Brick) didn't.
 - Unplug all other unnecessary appliances.
 The power is shared among the different USB ports.
 This did the trick for me.
 I previously had a 64GB and 1TB hard disk attached. removing them, helped my brick to startup.
-- Ensure that the power Adapter is a hight quality one with a high amperage.
+- Ensure that the power Adapter is a high quality one with a high amperage.
 The one I used provided 2A.